 - The determination of substantial equivalence may change based, for example, on changes in the other jurisdiction’s law or regulations.

-- If none of the jurisdictions where you hold a current license (of the same type for which you are now applying) has licensure standards “substantially similar” to those of Delaware and if you do not have the required five years of experience, you must meet the requirements for licensure by examination as explained under Additional Requirements for Applications by Examination above.
+- If none of the jurisdictions where you hold a current license (of the same type for which you are now applying) has licensure standards “substantially similar” to those of Delaware and if you do not have the required five years of experience, you must meet the requirements for licensure by examination as explained under Requirements for Examination Applicants above.
 You cannot be licensed by reciprocity.